 Other joint projects with Indigenous partners include two shoreline remediation projects completed in 2016.
 The Whitesand First Nation, working closely with OPG, completed a project to remediate nearly two kilometers of shoreline, while the Long Lake #58 First Nation undertook the management of a five-year shoreline remediation project.

-OPG also has been engaging proactively with Indigenous communities regarding the Company's nuclear waste management operations, through regularly scheduled meetings and an ongoing dialogue in connection with OPG's proposed L&ILW DGR, the re-licensing of the PWMF and the WWMF, as well as regarding the Pickering GS re-licensing.
-Engagement was also conducted with First Nations in southwestern Ontario regarding the demolition of the Lambton and Nanticoke generating stations and with the Mississaugas of New Credit regarding the sale of the former Lakeview GS site.
+OPG also has been engaging proactively with Indigenous communities regarding the Company's nuclear operations.
+This has included regularly scheduled meetings and an ongoing dialogue in connection with OPG's proposed L&ILW DGR, as well as engagement with the William Treaties First Nations and the Mohawks of the Bay of Quinte ahead of the re-licensing of the Pickering GS, which was subsequently completed in August 2018.
+First Nations in southwestern Ontario were engaged regarding the demolition of the Lambton and Nanticoke generating stations, and the Mississaugas of the Credit First Nation were engaged regarding the sale of the former Lakeview GS site.
+OPG is committed to continuing to undertake proactive engagement and consultation with Indigenous communities on its new projects, and is currently undertaking early community information sessions with the Moose Cree First Nation and the Taykwa Tagamou Nation on a plan to strengthen dam safety on the Lower Mattagami River, primarily through the Little Long Dam Safety Project.

-In 2017, OPG launched an Indigenous Business Engagement (IBE) Initiative.
-The purpose of this initiative is to increase access to procurement opportunities for Indigenous businesses interested in supplying materials and services to OPG.
-The IBE Initiative is based on a strategy that will identify opportunities in contracts, scopes of work and business plans for potential Indigenous business engagement; include criteria related to suppliers' ability to engage or partner with Indigenous people or businesses in assessing procurement proposals; and invest in relationships with Indigenous communities by increasing outreach efforts to enhance understanding of how to do business with OPG.
-OPG has been engaging with Indigenous businesses and communities as well as its suppliers to promote the IBE.
+In 2017, OPG launched the Indigenous Business Engagement (IBE) initiative to increase access to procurement opportunities for Indigenous businesses interested in supplying materials and services to OPG.
+The IBE initiative is based on a strategy to identify opportunities in contracts, scopes of work and business plans for potential Indigenous business engagement; include criteria related to suppliers' ability to engage or partner with Indigenous people or businesses in assessing procurement proposals; and invest in relationships with Indigenous communities by increasing outreach efforts to enhance understanding of how to do business with OPG.